 One way that you can organize information for writing several paragraphs (or fewer) about topics you need to research is known as the Sentence-by-Sentence Outline (S-by-S).
 In the S-by-S Outlining technique, you find a passage that has the information you want for your report or essay and take notes on the key words of each sentence to gather the information.

-Then later, you use those key words that you wrote to develop sentences of your own---and voila! you have your report.
+Then later, you use those key words that you wrote to develop sentences of your own---and voila! you have your report, essay, or story.

 Obviously, the S-by-S Outline approach is best for small passages of information containing all the material within it that you need for your report, although you may use the S-by-S approach to organize information that you gather from various sources--once you become accomplished at using this method.
+Both the S-by-S Outline over short passages as well as implementing that approach for original writing from multiple sources are taught in this book.

 The key to making an S-by-S Outline is to focus on the key words of each sentence.
-You need to be able to look beyond the prepositional phrases and special clause openers and other distracters and see what the órealó sentence is about.

-You need to find the main subject and main verb of the sentence and be sure you include those as your key words--since those words are what the sentence is really about.
+You need to be able to look beyond the prepositional phrases and special clause openers and other distracters and see what the "real" sentence is about.
+You need to find the main subject and main verb of the sentence and be sure to include those as your key words--since those words are what the sentence is really about.